Shipyard-Studio/wristables/README.md

     Starts at x ETH per token, dropping by y ETH every 5 minutes until sell-out (base price of z ETH).

 Also supports minting for a flat fee.
 These two minting styles will be toggled on and off and could never run simultaneously.

+Whitelist uses a merkle drop to reduce gas costs.
+See test for this flow.

 Payout primary sales to addresses based on pre-determined %.
 Payout royalties to addresses based on pre-determined %.